Adolescent sexuality in the United States: Benefits and negative effects

-Effects on relationships

-When engaging in sexual acts the body produces oxytocin, a chemical produced in the brain to promote feelings of connection and love.

 Dating violence and sexual assault

 Teen dating violence is defined as the physical, sexual, psychological, or emotional violence within a dating relationship, as well as stalking.
 This includes electronic forms (like threatening text messages, excessive yelling, or cursing at someone in a phone message) as well as face-to-face forms.

 Girls who have engaged in sexual intercourse are five times more likely than their virgin peers to be the victim of dating violence.
 Girls who were intentionally hurt by a date in the past 12 months are at a "significantly elevated risk for a broad range of sexual health concerns and for pregnancy."
 Girls who have been victims are also twice as likely to report high levels of multiple sexual partners.

 Sexual assault is any involuntary sexual act in which a person is threatened, coerced or forced to engage against their will, or any sexual touching of a person who has not consented.
 That includes but is not limited to rape (forcible sexual penetration), groping, forced kissing, or the torture of the victim in a sexual manner.
 In legal terms, sexual assault is a statutory offense in the United States, varying widely state-to-state.

 Outside the law, the term rape has a less distinguished meaning and is often used interchangeably with sexual assault.

 Most rape victims are in their teens or young twenties.
 According to a study by the CDC and Department of Justice, 83% of rape victims interviewed were under the age of 25, and 54% were under the age of 18.
 1 in 6 women had been raped in the study, and 1 in 33 men.
 1 in 5 women and 1 in 7 men who have experienced sexual violence first experienced that through dating violence as a teen.

 Teen sexual violence does not always equate with date rape, as the term might suggest.
-The latter term may describe drug facilitated sexual assault (using drugs and/or alcohol) or a case of acquaintance rape (usually sexual assault by someone the victim does not know well or just met).
+The latter term may describe drug-facilitated sexual assault (using drugs and/or alcohol) or a case of acquaintance rape (usually sexual assault by someone the victim does not know well or just met).